Microchipping

 Reasons to microchip your pet:

-• By 10th June 2024, it will be a legal requirement for cats to be microchipped in England.
-The new law will not apply to Wales, Scotland, and Northern Ireland
+- From 10th June 2024, it is now a legal requirement for cats to be microchipped in England.
+The new law does not apply to Wales, Scotland, and Northern Ireland.

 How is a microchip placed?